ErAz7/nginx_live_stream/README.md

 # Live Stream

-A live streaming app working over RTMP protocol using Apache,node.js and Nginx
+A live streaming app working over RTMP protocol using Apache,node.js and Nginx which will work just fine on any OS and any server

 # Configuration and usage